 Now that you know what to look for, here are our four picks for portable air conditioners to help you conquer the summer heat.

 The best standard portable air conditioner

-The unit's built-in dehumidifier removes up to 86 pints per day without a bucket you'll have to drain.
+The unit's built-in dehumidifier removes up to 86 pints per day without a bucket that you'll have to drain.
 Instead, the air conditioner uses an auto-evaporation system to remove excess moisture.
-Use Dehumidifier Mode when you just need to remove moisture; at those times, connect a drain tube to collect water.
+You can also use Dehumidifier Mode when you just need to remove moisture; at those times, you'll need to connect a drain tube to collect water.

 The best smart portable air conditioner

 The Frigidaire Gallery Cool Connect Smart Portable Air Conditioner doesn’t look like your average portable air conditioner.
-It’s designed with curved edges and a modern twist so that it looks more like a tower fan than a boxy air conditioner unit.
-The two-toned cylinder comes in white with silver accents.
+It’s beautifully designed with curved edges, a two-toned look with white and silver acceents, and a modern aesthetic so that it looks more like a tower fan than a boxy air conditioner unit.
+You won't mind adding this air conditioner to any room.

 To ensure it does the job with maximum efficiency, the Gallery Cool Connect's fan blades are located at the top of the unit.
 Air flows in a continuous, upward spiral.
 Choose from three fan speeds and five modes: an energy-saver mode, an auto mode, an Eco mode, a fan-only mode and a sleep mode.
 You'll appreciate the 24-hour timer that lets you program the unit to run the AC during the day, night, week or weekends.

 Weight: 78 pounds

 Price: $649 on Frigidaire.com, check price on Amazon